ApryseSDK/pdftron-react-native/API.md

 ```

 #### hideScrollbars
-bool, optional, defaults to false
+bool, optional, iOS only, defaults to false

 Determines whether scrollbars will be hidden on the viewer.